Manchester Arena: Music

 In 2014, Katy Perry performed twice at the venue, on 20 and 24 May as part of her third concert tour, Prismatic World Tour.

+Taylor Swift performed at the arena on 24 June 2015, as part of her fourth concert tour, The 1989 World Tour.

 Adele performed at the arena during her world tour on 7, 8 March and 10, 11 March 2016.

 Olly Murs performed at the arena on 17 and 18 March 2017, as part of the first leg for his new UK tour, Spring & Summer Tour 2017.

 Shawn Mendes performed at the arena on 18 April 2017 as the second date of the Illuminate World Tour.
+He also performed on 7 April 2019 as part of his self-titled tour.

 Ariana Grande performed at the arena on 22 May 2017 as part of the Dangerous Woman Tour.
 After this, a suicide bombing took place at the foyer of the arena.

 The arena was reopened by Noel Gallagher's High Flying Birds and a cohort of local stars such as The Courteeners, Blossoms, Rick Astley and comedian Peter Kay as part of the "We Are Manchester" event on 9 September 2017.

 Metallica performed at the arena on 28 October 2017 in front of 19,423 people, as a part of their WorldWired Tour.

 On 29 November 2017, Phil Collins performed one night here with his Not Dead Yet Tour.

 On 10 December 2017, Mariah Carey brought her All I Want for Christmas Is You, A Night of Joy and Festivity show here.

 On 16 December 2017, Liam Gallagher performed here as part of his UK tour to celebrate the release of his debut album As You Were.

 On 10 February 2018, Kendrick Lamar performed the 3rd date of the European leg of The Damn Tour.
 This was his first time performing in Manchester since 2013.

 On 22 June 2018, Katy Perry performed the 90th show of her fourth concert tour Witness: The Tour.

 South Korean girl group Blackpink performed their first UK arena concert on 21 May 2019 as part of the Blackpink World Tour (In Your Area) schedule here.

+Carrie Underwood bought her Cry Pretty Tour 360 to the arena on 3 July 2019.

 Six time Grammy award-winning artist Christina Aguilera performed her 14th date of The X Tour to full attendance on 12 November 2019.

-On 15 April 2022, Dua Lipa performed the 1st date of the European leg of highly anticipated Future Nostalgia Tour.
+On 15 April 2022, Dua Lipa performed the first date of the European leg of highly anticipated Future Nostalgia Tour.
 This was her first time performing in Manchester since 2016.

-On 7 and 8 May 2022, Little Mix performed 3 shows here.
-2 evening shows and 1 Matinée, one of their 3 Matinée shows on The Confetti Tour.
+On 7 and 8 May 2022, Little Mix performed three shows at the arena; two evening shows and one matinée, one of their three matinée shows on The Confetti Tour.